1976-1982 Porsche 924

 Market Variants

-Secondary market demand for well-maintained 924 examples remains steady among budget-conscious enthusiasts valuing the model's responsive handling and economical operation.
+Secondary market demand for 924 examples remains steady among budget-conscious enthusiasts valuing the model's responsive handling, economical operation, and affordable acquisition costs.

 Significance